SharePointPro/SPFX-Image-Mapper/README.md

 # SPFX-Image-Mapper
-SharePoint SPFX-React Web part for mapping an image with clickable sections.
+SharePoint SPFX  Web part for mapping an image with clickable sections.

+SPFX Version: 1.14
+Framework: React

 How it works:
 * Add an image URL.